google/transit/gtfs-realtime/spec/en/trip-updates.md

 **Updates should be sorted by stop_sequence** (or stop_ids in the order they occur in the trip).

-If one or more stops are missing along the trip the delay from the update is propagated to all subsequent stops.
+If one or more stops are missing along the trip the `delay` from the update (or, if only `time` is provided in the update, a delay computed by comparing the `time` against the GTFS schedule time) is propagated to all subsequent stops.
 This means that updating a stop time for a certain stop will change all subsequent stops in the absence of any other information.
 Note that updates with a schedule relationship of `SKIPPED` will not stop delay propagation, but updates with schedule relationships of `SCHEDULED` (also the default value if schedule relationship is not provided) or `NO_DATA` will.

 **Example 1**